danielvigaru/check-type-of/README.md

 | `isString`    | a string                                     | `'string'`       |
 | `isUndefined` | `undefined`                                  | `'undefined'`    |

-All of these methods have an `isNot...` counterpart which will execute if the item you check doesn't evaluate to the `is...` method with the same name.

-\* Comodity method that doesn't write a value on the `.type` property.
+\* Utility method that does not assign a value to the `.type` property.